codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

 This status variable indicates the number of nodes that are connected to the cluster.
 Since only the first node has been started, the value is ``1`` here.
 After you start other nodes that will be part of this same cluster, execute this SQL statement again--on thee first node or any node you've verified are in the cluster.
 The value should reflect the number of nodes in the cluster.

-Once you get the first node started and the Primary Component initialized, don't restart ``mysqld``.
+Once you get the first node started and the Primary Component initialized, do not restart ``mysqld``.
 Instead, wait until you've added more nodes to the cluster so that it can stay viable without the first node.
-If you must restart the first node before adding other nodes, shutdown ``mysqld`` and then bootstrap start it again (e.g., execute ``galera_new_cluster``).
-If it won't start as easily as it did the first time, you may have to edit the file containing the Galera Saved State (i.e., /var/lib/mysql/grastate.dat).
+If you must restart the first node before adding other nodes, shutdown ``mysqld`` and then bootstrap start it again (for example, execute ``galera_new_cluster``).
+If it won't start as easily as it did the first time, you may have to edit the file containing the Galera Saved State (that is, /var/lib/mysql/grastate.dat).
 The contents of that file will look something like this:

 .. code-block:: mysql